maxkopitz/handsfreerummy/README.md

 git clone https://github.com/maxkopitz/handsfreerummy
 ```
 ## Start the flask API via ``Docker``
-1. Build the backend container, this step is only needed once
+1. Build the backend & frontend containers, this step is only needed the first time installing and when package.json or requirements.txt changes.
 ```sh
 docker compose build
 ```